midhunkalarikkal/FullDomain/Notes/js.md

 value is the current element in the collection done is the boolean value representing whether the iteration is complete or not

-symbol.iterator returns an iterator obbject for the collection
+symbol.iterator returns an iterator object for the collection